 For Mobile Sessions, this measures the amount of time the app spent using CPU as a percentage of the total available CPU for that second.

 We only record CPU load when it's above ~10% so aggregations and charts created with this data may skew higher than expected.

-Displays the amount of memory that is being utilized throughout a session.
+For Web Sessions, displays the amount of memory that is being utilized throughout a session.
 Only supported for Chrome.

-Shows instances of a browser crash throughout the session playback.
+For Web Sessions, this shows instances of a browser crash throughout the session playback.
 You must configure this in advance by following the instructions here.
 This is only supported for Chrome.

-Shows the average speed of the user's connection throughout the session as well as the estimated connection type and any losses of connectivity.
+For Web sessions, this shows the average speed of the user's connection throughout the session as well as the estimated connection type and any losses of connectivity.
 This is an average value calculated based on the speed of assets downloaded on page load.
 This is supported for Chrome, Firefox, and Opera in some instances.